 The information on this site focuses on three areas of scope of practice for Oral Health Providers: dental hygienists with direct access, dental hygienists’ prescriptive authority and responsibilities of dental therapists.

 Direct access is defined by the American Dental Hygienists Association (ADHA) as the ability of a dental hygienist to initiate treatment based on their assessment of a patient’s needs without the specific authorization of a dentist, treat the patient without the presence of a dentist, and maintain a provider-patient relationship.
 Some states require a dental hygienist practicing with direct access to have a collaborative agreement with a dentist that outlines certain policies and procedures including supervision by a dentist.
 Other states require certain educational and experience requirements before being allowed direct access.
 In some states dental hygienists are not allowed to have direct access.
 In addition, there are a number of states that do not require supervision by a dentist when dental hygienists are practicing in direct access settings.

 Prescriptive authority refers to whether state policy allows dental hygienists to prescribe medications.
 In most states dental hygienists do not prescribe medications.

 Dental therapists are currently recognized in five states and two territories.
 Alaska, Maine, Minnesota, Vermont, Washington, American Samoa and the Northern Mariana Islands recognize dental therapists as an additional provider for specified dental services in the dental office or other approved practice sites.

 The map on the right shows a comparison of all states and territories for these three areas.
 Choose a tab to explore different options.
 For more detailed information, please click on a state or territory.

-For information on nurse practitioners and physician assistants, please use the practitioner links below the map.
+For information on behavioral health providers, nurse practitioners and physician assistants, please use the practitioner links below the map.